jasongilman/proto-repl/README.md

 ![saved values table expanded](https://github.com/jasongilman/proto-repl/raw/master/images/saved_values_table_expanded.png)

 You can also specify specific bindings to save.
-For example `(proto/save 1 m a)` will save just the values of local variables `m` and `b`.
+For example `(proto-repl.saved-values/save 1 m a)` will save just the values of local variables `m` and `b`.

+#### The Def button - Defining vars for saved local bindings

+The "def" button shown in the saved values table allows you to temporarily define vars in the namespace with names the same as the local bindings.
+This makes it easy to try out the code with the values that were saved.
+You can easily reevaluate bits of the code in place and all of the local bindings will be available for use.

 #### Using the save value feature

-1. Insert a call to `proto/save` in the code using the keybinding `ctrl-alt-shift-, i` (Press ctrl shift comma together, release then i) This just inserts the save call with a unique number.
+1. Insert a call to `proto-repl.saved-values/save` in the code using the keybinding `ctrl-alt-shift-, i` (Press ctrl shift comma together, release then i) This just inserts the save call with a unique number.
 The unique number allows you to have multiple save calls in different locations within your code.
 2. Execute your code.
 If you've placed the code in a function or across multiple namespaces you'll need to redefine the modified code or refresh before executing the code.
 3. Show the values by pressing the keybinding `ctrl-alt-shift-, d`
 4. Saved values can be cleared with the keybinding `ctrl-alt-shift-, c`